 A Gold Standard Dogri Raw Text Corpus

-Dogri, is an Indo-Aryan Language spoken by about five million people in India and Pakistan, Particularly in the Jammu region of Jammu and Kashmir and Himachal Pradesh, also in northern Punjab, other parts of Jammu and Kashmir.
-Dogri was originally written using the Dogri script which is very close to the Takri script.
+Dogri is an Indo-Aryan language spoken by about five million people in India and Pakistan, particularly in the Jammu region of Jammu and Kashmir and Himachal Pradesh, also in northern Punjab, other parts of Jammu and Kashmir.
+Dogri was originally written using the Dogri script which is very close to the Takriscript.
 The language is now more commonly written in Devanagari in India, and in the Nastaʿliq form of Perso-Arabic in Pakistan and Pakistani-administered Kashmir.
+Dogri has several varieties, all with greater than 80% lexical similarity (within Jammu and Kashmir).
+Before gaining language status, per the Census of India, Dogri was classified as one of the many varieties of Punjabi, such as Majhi or Doabi.
+Dogri text corpus is collected from various libraries in Jammu and Kashmir, mostly from Jammu.
+The greater part of the text has been taken from the library of Department of Dogri, Jammu University, Jammu University Library, J&K Academy of Arts, Culture and Languages and Dogri Sansatha-Jammu.

 - Ramamoorthy, L., Narayan Choudhary & Sunil Kumar.
 2019.
 A Gold Standard Dogri Raw Text Corpus.
 Central Institute of Indian Languages, Mysore.